 - make your own body products using simple ingredients (i.e.cocoa powder, baking soda, oats, yogurt, honey)

 - determine what to buy versus make

-Before we throw away our soap and hand sanitizer (actually, yes, do that; homemade alternatives are so much better), I would like to tell you that I believe in cleanliness.
-I believe a good liquid hand soap is important to stock in the kitchen and bathroom, laundry soap has its rightful place, and body wash is mommy magic.
-I also believe hand sanitizer has a time and place: after handling money or touching the never washed grocery store carts.
+Before we throw away our soap and hand sanitizer, I would like to tell you that I believe in cleanliness.
+I believe a good liquid hand soap is important to stock in the kitchen and bathroom, laundry soap is a necessity (obviously), and body wash is a smart choice.
+I also believe hand sanitizer has a time and place: after handling money or touching the never-washed grocery store carts.

 For those times when good ol’ soap and water just aren’t available, and hands needs to be washed, I keep a homemade hand sanitizer in my purse, made with a few simple ingredients.